fboerncke/alexa-apl-document-link/README.md

 - You can return an APL and an APLA within the same response
 - You have two options to return speech:
   1. use an APLA document
-  2. "speak(...)" method in the responseBuilder
+  2. use method ".speak(...)" in the responseBuilder

-  In case you use both options the utterance defined with "speak(...)" will be heard first
+  In case you use both options the utterance defined with ".speak(...)" will be heard first

 - Don't mix up the types for the directives, they look very similar:
   - for APL use type "Alexa.Presentation.APL.RenderDocument"
   - for APLA use type "Alexa.Presentation.APLA.RenderDocument"

+- Don't mix up the paths for the URIs, they look very similar:
+  - for APL use path prefix "doc://alexa/apl/documents/"
+  - for APLA use path prefix "doc://alexa/apla/documents/"

+## Save & Deploy

 Make sure to save and deploy your code.

-This should be enough to make the template visible.

 ## Testing